 The standard order of section in the manuscript file is:

-- Academic article: title page, abstract, introduction, literature review (can be included in the introduction), study method, results, conclusions and recommendations, and references.
+- Academic article: title page, abstract, introduction, literature review (can be included in the introduction), analytical/conceptual framework, results, conclusions and recommendations, and references.

 - Research article: title page, abstract, introduction, literature review, methodology, results, discussion, conclusions and recommendations, and references.

 Importance and background of the research problem.
 It should not be just the interest of researchers or according to social trends or government policies.
 Instead, it should indicate the substance or knowledge and information relevant to the subject being studied.
 This should be written simply and clearly.